-The review was composed by James Sale, the British critic, poet, and author of seven collections among his over thirty books in all.
+The review was composed by James Sale, Fellow of the Royal Society of Arts (London), a British critic, poet, and author of seven collections among his over thirty books in all.
 Mr. Sale’s writings have appeared in both the United States (The Anglo Theological Review, Society of Classical Poets, etc.) as well as in his native Britain.

-Contrasting MacKenzie’s Sonnets for Christ the King with today’s simplistic and often unreadable devotional verse, Sale states that MacKenzie’s profoundly Christian sonnets are “true poetry because bound up in it is the emotional resonance by which real poetry disarms the critical intellect.”
+Contrasting MacKenzie’s Sonnets for Christ the King with today’soften unreadable devotional verse, Sale states that MacKenzie’s profoundly Christian sonnets are “true poetry because bound up in it is the emotional resonance by which real poetry disarms the critical intellect.”

-Sale further contrast’s MacKenzie’s work with the unpopular modernism of academic establishment poetry, making the review a foundational text of the Ars Poetica Nova movement spearheaded by New York editor Evan Mantyk who first published MacKenzie’s recent poems.
+Sale contrasts MacKenzie’s work with the unpopular modernist poetery of the academic establishment.
+The review is therefore a foundational text of the new formalist movement spearheaded by New York editor Evan Mantyk who first published MacKenzie’s recent poems.
 Sale continues:

 We are so used to post-modern poets writing cryptogrammatic verse with obscure imagery, recondite diction, and indulgent, complacent solipsism that we can hardly believe it when someone says clearly what they want to say and tells it like it is—at least like it is for them.
 But the beauty of this great poetry is, even if we don’t agree, don’t share his theology, the poet in him gets to us emotionally.
 There are simply so many wonderful lines and ideas in this collection.

-Sale is also the first reviewer to have recognized that the Sonnets for Christ the King are a veritable sequence, as opposed to a mere collection, of poems.
-The distinction is significant because it establishes for future scholars a just evaluation of the work as a whole, sparing generations to come the kind of debates that continue to hover above Shakespeare’s Sonnets published in 1610.
+Sale recognizes that the Sonnets for Christ the King are a veritable sequence, as opposed to a mere collection of poems.
+The distinction is significant, as it establishes for future scholars a just evaluation of the work’s internal unity—sparing generations to come the kind of debates that surround Shakespeare’s sonnets.
 Sales observes: